pujoheadsoft/mockcat/README.md

 -- Condition (expect)
 f <- mock $ expect (> 5) "> 5" ~> True
 ```

 ### 2. Typeclass Mocking (`makeMock`)

+Mockcat supports two verification styles depending on your testing needs and preferences.

+1.  **Post-Verification Style (Spy)**:
+    Define mock behavior, run the code, and verify afterwards using `shouldBeCalled`.
+    Ideal for exploratory testing or simple setups.
+(Used mainly in Sections 1 & 2 below)
+2.  **Pre-Expectation Style (Declarative/Expectation)**:
+    Describe "how it should be called" at the definition time.
+    Ideal for strict interaction testing.
+(Explained in Section 3)

+---

+### 2. Typeclass Mocking (`makeMock`)